bostrovskiy/aistudio/HW3/canvas-mcp/README.md

+# AI Usage notice
+This MCP server implementation was created by using Cursor.
+Source code for the protocol was provided by https://github.com/vishalsachdev/canvas-mcp with additional Cursor support to tailor it to my needs.

 # Canvas MCP Server

 A secure, multi-tenant Message Control Protocol (MCP) server for Canvas Learning Management System integration.
 This server enables AI-powered interactions with Canvas while maintaining complete data privacy and security.